Falling Behind on Your Bills? Help is Available!

 Contact the Financial Empowerment Center at South County for a free and confidential virtual meeting with a Financial Coach to assess your financial situation and options.
 Phone 703.704.6101, email info@FECSoCo.org or Click Here to schedule an appointment.

-Britepaths and FECSoCo offer a variety of additional personal finance, job search and readiness, and small business coaching, classes and workshops.
-Learn about all our virtual offerings at: https://britepaths.org/news/Virtual.
+Britepaths and FECSoCo offer a variety of additional personal finance, job search and readiness, and small business/entrepreneur coaching, classes and workshops.
+Click Here to learn about all our virtual offerings.

 Britepaths is the lead nonprofit partner with the United Way of the National Capital Area and Fairfax County managing the Financial Empowerment Center at South County.
 Our free one-on-one Financial Coaching and Financial Mentoring services are also made possible through a generous grant from Foundation for Financial Planning.